Dr. John P. Toscano, Professor

 New Chemistry 115

 Dr. Toscano received his baccalaureate degree from Princeton University in 1987 where he graduated magna cum laude in chemistry and his PhD in organic chemistry from Yale University in 1993.
 Upon completion of a National Institutes of Health postdoctoral fellowship in organic chemistry at Ohio State University, he joined the Johns Hopkins University Department of Chemistry as an Assistant Professor in 1995.
-He became a full professor in 2003, vice-chair of the department in 2004, and served as chair from 2005 to 2011 and from 2013 to 2014.
-He has served as vice dean for science and research infrastructure since 2014.
+He became a full Professor in 2003, Vice-Chair of the department in 2004 and served as Department Chair from 2005 to 2011 and again from 2013 to 2014.
+He has served as Vice Dean for Natural Sciences since 2014.

 Dr. Toscano was an AT&T Bell Laboratories Ph.D.
 Scholar and received the Richard Wolfgang Memorial Prize for distinguished graduate work in chemistry.
 Since his appointment at Johns Hopkins, he has received the Camille and Henry Dreyfus New Faculty Award, a National Science Foundation Faculty Early Career Development Award, the Camille Dreyfus Teacher-Scholar Award, and an Alfred P. Sloan Foundation Fellowship.

 Ph.D.
 Indian Institute of Science Education & Research (IISER) – Pune (Dr. Harinath Chakrapani)

 B.S.
 (Chemistry) – State University of New York – Geneseo

 B.S.
 (Chemistry) – Hofstra University